 The only thing I miss of Italy is going down to the sea along the path from Campiglia to Portovenere.

 This is what always repeats a friend who has been living abroad for a long time.
-Words that might seem corny and melancholy, but says it all without saying precisely all that this path has to offer.
+Words that might seem corny and full of melancholy, but which say it all, without saying precisely all that this path has to offer.

 Difficulty : average